tenancy/docs/docs/tenancy/1.x/tutorial-basic-setup.md

     ];
 }
 ```
-Now when you're creating a model like you normally do, it will fire of the Events for tenancy.
+Now when you're creating a model like you normally do, it will fire off the Events for tenancy.
 When Tenancy receives these events, it will start firing Lifecycle Hooks.